 If you have utilized an unusual technology for energy or water efficiency in your development which cannot be addressed by regular BASIX assessment processes for multi unit developments you are able to apply for a BASIX Alternative Assessment under the Certificate section of the BASIX online tool.
 Any of the the following criteria qualifies a building to follow the path of a BASIX Alternative Assessment:

 - If the building is of a type which cannot be characterized by the interactive online assessment tool.

-- If the building is of heritage significance and the BASIX requirements are in conflict with the heritage nature and characteristics of the building.
+- If the building is of heritage significance and BASIX requirements are in conflict with heritage nature and characteristics of building.

-Developments which are planning to be assessed under the BASIX Alternative Assessment method will still be required to meet the sustainability indices targets for water and energy efficiency and thermal comfort and this approach is only for the technologies are not currently being addressed in the online assessment tool.
+Developments which are planning to be assessed under the BASIX Alternative Assessment method will still be required to meet the sustainability targets for water and energy efficiency and thermal comfort and this approach is only for technologies not currently addressed in the assessment tool.